-The medical specialist best able to evaluate cognitive and behavior changes will be a neurologist, behavioral neurologist or neuropsychologist.
-If a local physician suspects FTD, you may want to consult a university medical center or a memory and cognitive disorders clinic for doctors with experience in Alzheimer’s disease and related dementias.
-Lists of medical and research centers that have physicians with a specific interest in FTD are included in the In Your Region section of this website.
+The medical specialist best able to evaluate cognitive and behavioral changes will be a neurologist, behavioral neurologist or neuropsychologist.
+If a local physician suspects FTD, you may wish to consult a university medical center or a memory and cognitive disorders clinic in your region that is equipped to provide the comprehensive evaluation needed.
+Visit our Diagnosing FTD page for more information on the types of testing done as part of a comprehensive evaluation.

-How do I find a support group for FTD caregivers?
+How do I find a support group for care partners of people with FTD?